RobWar-code/AICode/README.md

 #### User Interface
 The user interface uses the Bootstrap object to provide columnar layout.

-The user interface should provide a list of the top 20 scoring programs (identifier) and their scores and cycle and system time in which they appeared.
-It should be possible to inspect the code block for any one of these or of the others from the set of best entities.
+The user interface provides the score of the best member of each best set derived from the current cycle of processing.
+In addition, a historical list of the best scores of each best set can be displayed.

-The user interface should also provide facilities to download code sequences as text strings (hex + instruction) and to insert code sequences (seeding, genetic manipulation).
+The user interface should also provide facilities to download code sequences as text strings (instruction + data bytes) and to insert code sequences (seeding, genetic manipulation).
+See Seeding Programs below.

 The current elapsed time and number of cycles should also be displayed.